joshuaborn/born-inquisitive/README.md

 # Reproductive Responsibility

-This repository contains scripts and documents for statistical analysis of what I have come to call "reproductive responsibility," which includes covariates of unintended pregnancy and induced abortion, such as contraceptive use, sexual behavior, and parenting.
+This repository contains scripts and documents for statistical analysis of what I have come to call "reproductive responsibility," which includes covariates of unintended pregnancy and induced abortion, such as contraceptive use, sexual behavior, and alloparenting.

 ## License